4skl/OnionServiceDocker/README.md

 ## Usage

 1. Clone this repository.
+2. Modify the code to suit your needs and avoid security issues.
-2. Build the Docker image using the provided Dockerfile.
+3. Build the Docker image using the provided Dockerfile.
-3. Run the Docker container.
+4. Run the Docker container.

 ### Example